madeleinevlt/phylogenytd/README.md

 16) If you had more time, what else would you explore?

-17) You can compare your tree with the one that contains all of your data at https://nextstrain.org/
+17) If you possible, compare your tree with the one that contains all of your data at https://nextstrain.org/